Source Chain Smart Contracts

 What is a Source Chain Smart Contract?

-A source chain smart contract is a contract living on a chain such as
+A source chain smart contract is a contract living on a client chain such as

-Support any source chain logic required by the Universal DApp.
+Support any source chain logic required by their Universal DApp.

 Let's focus on these one by one.